wuyichen24/coding-interview/docs/solution-patterns/Difference_Array.md

 ## Benefits
 - Reduce the complexity of algorithm to modify elements in a range from O(n) to O(1).
+- To modify all the elements in a range, you only need to modify 2 ends of the range in the difference array.

 ## How to use